vlang/v/vlib/x/templating/dtm/README.md

 As you've understood, the DTM is still under development and optimization.
 There are functionalities to be added, such as data compression, managing loops or conditions within the template itself.
-Able to be used in contexts other than HTML, such as text files, and for modules other than vweb.
+Able to be used in contexts other than HTML and raw text.

 This will come in time.